 Yoga with your dog, or Doga

-Have you noticed if you get on the floor, your dog wants to join you?
+Have you noticed if you get on the ground, your dog wants to join you?
 So take advantage of this and let your dog stretch and move with you.
 A quick search on Google will find lots of entertaining YouTube videos of dogs doing yoga with their owners.
 Try not to watch the videos for too long so that you can actually participate in doga with your dog.
-Enjoy a laugh and getting down on the floor with your dog.
+Enjoy a laugh and get down on the grass with your dog.
 You will both be more flexible!

 glyde mobility chews